 - This hold is good for babies that can support their own heads and want to look around.
 For easy feeding, sit your baby on top of something if he does not line up with your nipple.

-4 Tips for Any Position
+4 Tips for Position while Breastfeeding

 The following are general tips for positioning while breastfeeding.
 Keep them in mind while preparing for a session.
 Ensure that maximum comfort and relaxation are available for both you and the baby.